 Even though the Hessian may not be positive definite at any given point, we can check if we’re at a local minimum by examining the Hessian.
 This is basically the second derivative test in single-variable calculus.
 Consider the Taylor Series expansion of our objective around :

 If we’re at a critical point, it is a potential local minimum and we have .
 Considering an SGD update , we have

-If the Hessian is positive definite at , then it tells us that any direction in which we choose to travel will result an increased value of the objective function, so we are at a local minimum.
+If the Hessian is positive definite at , then it tells us that any direction in which we choose to travel will result an increased value of the objective function (since the term ), so we are at a local minimum.
 We can similarly use the idea of negative definiteness to see if we are at a local maximum.

 Are local minima really that big of a problem?